 Summer has arrived!
-While fun and exciting for many, this season can bring more stress and anxiety for kids on the Autism Spectrum.
-The freedom, adventure, and friendships portrayed by the movies are often overshadowed by overwhelming anxiety.
-Changes in routine lead to unpredictability; warmer temperatures make it difficult to stay comfortable; and extended days […]
+While fun and exciting for many, this season can bring more stress and anxiety for kids on the autism spectrum.
+The freedom, adventure, and friendships portrayed in movies about summertime are often overshadowed by overwhelming anxiety.
+Changes in a child’s routine lead to unpredictability, warmer temperatures make it difficult to stay comfortable, […]

 This first mention of the research on words content and their influence is only to remind the parent that songs have a very different impact than instrumental music which is why the therapeutic effect of a soothing symphonic piece will have an effect, while a song will not.